pypdfium2-team/ctypesgen/README.md

 Last time we had to do this, `git merge origin/master -Xours` did a good job.
 Changes to files we haven't really modified can usually just be pulled in as-is.
 However, you will have to manually look through changes to files we have modified extensively, and pick what you consider worthwhile on a case by case basis.

+Note, it is important to verify the resulting merge commit for correctness - automatic merge strategies might produce mistakes!

 ### Bugs